 Elephant Camp and Safari Rs 1,700

-It was beautiful weather, perfect for a swim so we decided to walk around, get to our chalet and head to the pool.
-On our way to the pool, we saw monkeys jumping around, doing their monkey business.
+It was beautiful weather, perfect for a swim, so we decided to head to the pool.
+On our way, we saw monkeys jumping around, doing their monkey business.
 And two beautiful Malabar squirrels just lazing on a tree branch.
 For the lack of words, Oh! what a sight.

-And just when we were feeling all excited witnessing such small surprises we reach the pool.
-It was nothing like an ordinary pool.
-It was designed in a way that it blended with nature very well, the round stones around it gave it a very rustic look, and it faces the Nilgiri mountain range!
+And just when we thought this can’t get better.
+We saw the pool.
+It was nothing like an ordinary swimming pool.
+It was designed in a way that it blended well with nature, the round stones around it gave a very rustic look, and to top that the pool faces the Nilgiri mountain range.
 Talk about swimming in the lap of nature.

-Following morning, we got up to the beautiful site of mountains covered by cloud.
-It was chilly morning when most parts of India had a 30 degree + temperature!
+Following morning, we got up to the beautiful site of mountains covered in cloud.
 We went off for a quick hike, recalled our science classes as we stumbled upon the touch-me-not plant, heard birds chirping, played with some stray dogs, said bye to the beautiful Malabar squirrels and our hosts.

-We went all the way across Bandipur, Madumalai.
+We went all the way across Bandipur and Madumalai.
 Lived in the middle of the forest.
-Yet, we did not spot any of the big wild cats!
+Yet, we did not spot the big wild cat!
 Most of us book a safari and judge it by the possibility of spotting either a Tiger, Lion or a Leopard.
 But what about the rest of the Jungle?
 If we look carefully, you would see that the entire Jungle is Alive!
 Those tall trees, taller than you can imagine are living, breathing, sheltering.
-The notorious monkeys, magnificent Malabar squirrels, galloping deer and do not forget the touch-me-not plant.
+The notorious monkeys, magnificent malabar squirrels, galloping deer and do not forget the touch-me-not plant.
 There is a wonder and curiosity evoked by the jungle, which is an experience far enriching.